yashsahugtx/skype-docs/Skype/AppSDK/HowToJoinMeeting_Android.md

    AnonymousSession mAnonymousSession = null;
    Conversation mConversation = null;
    ```

+   > [!NOTE]
-   >Note: Be sure to select the Application object in the _com.microsoft.office.sfb.appsdk_ package!
+   > Be sure to select the Application object in the _com.microsoft.office.sfb.appsdk_ package!

 1. Enable platform preview features and set wifi required for audio/video
    ```java